Topic: Water Into Wine. First Sign. Category: Son of Man>

 the wonder of water into wine

-As we journey through this real story I don’t want us to loose the wonder of what Jesus did.
-We will discover there is much symbolism in the details comparing the old with the new, but let us not forget the beauty in the simple truth that Jesus turned water into wine because Jesus cares.
+As we journey through this real story, and discover the rich symbolism in the details comparing the old with the new, let us not forget the beauty in the simple truth that Jesus turned water into wine.

 real cleansing

-Yet God revealed to them long ago that it was inward cleansing that is required.
-He declared that with a new covenant relationship, He would replace their heart of stone with a new heart.
+Yet God revealed to them long ago that inward cleansing is what is required.
+He declared that with a new covenant relationship, He will replace their hearts of stone with a new heart.
 He will put His Spirit within them and deliver them from all uncleanliness and shame.

-In Jesus the new had come.
+In Jesus, the new covenant and fulfilment of that promise had come.
 The old had become new.
-Jesus used the stone ceremonial pots that represent humanity’s hardness of heart and rebellion against God.
+Jesus used six stone ceremonial pots that represented humanity.
+That is their hardness of heart and rebellion against God.

-This is the great shame of humanity.
-Back in the beginning they tried to seize by force what God had already given to them.
+The great shame of humanity is this.
+Back in the beginning humanity tried to seize by force what God had already given to them.
 They had His image, His power and authority.
-They were as God as He gave them everything of Himself, including the stewardship of looking after His perfect creation.
+They were even as God, as He gave them everything of Himself, including the stewardship of looking after His perfect creation.

-Yet they chose to overthrow God’s authority and in doing so gave power to evil and their flesh.
+Yet humanity chose to usurp God’s authority and in doing so, gave power to evil and their selfish desires.
 They enthroned themselves and chose to determine for themselves what was good and what was evil.
-As a result they used the gift of God’s world for their own self-gain.
+As a result, they used the gift of God’s perfect world for their own self gain.

 What was God’s response?

 God never changes.
-He still loves them and continues to pursue them in love, to reveal both His love for them and their need to be set free.
-God does everything out of love, to restore honour and freedom to humanity.
+He still loves them and continues to pursue them and every individual in love.
+To reveal both His love for them and their need to be set free.
+As God is love He continues to do everything out of love, all to restore honour and freedom to humanity.

-So Jesus used old stone vessels that were set aside for outward cleanliness and said to the servants, fill the water pots with water.
+So Jesus used old stone vessels that were set aside for outward cleanliness.
+He said to the servants, fill the water pots with water.
 The servants filled them to the brim.
-Jesus told the servants to draw some out and give to the master of the feast.
+Jesus told the servants to draw some out and give it to the master of the feast.
 The water was not only turned into wine, but into wine of the most excellent quality.
-Far superior to anything ever experienced before.
+A wine far superior to anything ever experienced before.

 At the first Pentecost after Jesus ascended into heaven, He poured out His Spirit upon all flesh.
 It was a sign of a new experience of daily inward renewal and eternal life transformation.